swup/fragment-plugin/README.md

 </main>
 ```

-> **Note** To keep your markup semantic and accessible, we recommend you **always provide a default value** for the link's `href` attribute, even though it will be updated automatically at runtime:
+> [!TIP] To keep your markup semantic and accessible, we recommend you **always provide a default value** for the link's `href` attribute, even though it will be updated automatically at runtime:

 ```diff
 <a